 Also, roasted chestnuts (one of my very favorite things to eat in Lisbon) are meant for the fall and the winter.
 This year, in the first week of September, I saw a guy selling roasted chestnuts.
 Not only was it still too warm to crave roasted chestnuts but that was clearly a staged activity for tourists only.
 Oh, and I remember when they used old newspaper sheets to pack the chestnuts for the clients.
 Now they have these branded paper cones… Not a tourist trap per se, I’m just pointing out a detail in the evolution of the business.

-The “drugs” these guys are trying to sell you are actually compressed bay leaves so, technically, since they’re not engaging in an illegal activity, the police can’t arrest them.
-Most people who fall into this trap and buy the “hashish” most likely won’t go the nearest police station to press charges.
+The “drugs” are actually pressed bay leaves, so, technically, since they’re not engaging in illegal activity, the police can’t arrest them.
+Most people who fall into this trap and buy the “hashish” most likely won’t go to the nearest police station to press charges.